Teammates mob Clarke MacArthur after his goal gave the Senators the series win. Photo courtesy Ottawa Senators via Twitter

 All six games of the series were decided by one goal, four in overtime, and Sunday marked the Senators' sixth straight win at TD Garden.
-Ottawa won eight of 10 games against Boston this season and all were close.
+Ottawa won eight of 10 games against Boston this season.

-Craig Anderson made 28 saves for Sunday's deciding win.
+Craig Anderson made 28 saves for the win.

-Drew Stafford and Patrice Bergeron scored for the Bruins, with Brad Marchand assisting on both goals.
-Marchand, who has scored 76 goals in the last two seasons, scored just one in the series and has one in his last 26 playoff games.
+Drew Stafford and Patrice Bergeron tallied for the Bruins, with Brad Marchand assisting on both goals.
+Marchand scored just one goal in the series and has one in his last 26 playoff games, greatly contributing to the first-round loss.

 The Bruins scored their first first-period goal -- also scoring first for the first time in the series -- when Stafford converted on a power-play slapper with 1:47 left in the period.